silhavyj/KIV-FJP-compiler/README.md

 If you get the error message shown above, you have successfully built the application.

-## Different options to run the application
+#### Different options to run the application

 As suggested by the error shown above, the application expects an input file to be provided by the user.
-However, if you do so, nothing happens.
+However, if you do so, nothing happens (see further down below).
 You can use `--help` to check out what options the application supports.

 ```
 ./fjp --help